 Among those who were impressed by Mindi’s work on the cluster issue was State Rep. Dr. Tom Sherman of Rye.
 Sherman, who had decided to run for a seat in the State Senate, urged Mindi to run for his open seat.

 She told him he was nuts.
 She told him she was a mom, a scientist, a business owner, but not a politician.
-He told her, “We need more scientists in policy-making.
+He told her, “We need more scientists in policy-making.”

 She ran.
 She won.
 She was the top vote-getter in the district.

 In less than two years, she has passed three bills that were signed into law in her freshman year that formed three commissions working to prevent cancer and chronic illness in New Hampshire and protect drinking water.
 She is also credited with raising awareness about drinking water protection in the state.
-This session she has worked on 41 bills, about half that she sponsored, to prevent cancer and chronic disease, protect worker's, minority's and women's rights and for economic and social justice.
-She has continued to seek justice and closure to the families of cancer sufferers who live in close proximity to the Coakley Landfill.
+This session she has worked on 41 bills, about half that she sponsored, to prevent cancer and chronic disease, protect workers’, minorities’, and women's rights and for economic and social justice.
+She has continued to seek justice and closure for the families of cancer sufferers who live in close proximity to the Coakley Landfill.

-Last fall, after U.S. Rep. Carol Shea-Porter (D-NH announced that she would not run for re-election, Mindi considered entering the race to succeed her.
+Last fall, after U.S. Rep. Carol Shea-Porter (D-NH) announced that she would not run for re-election, Mindi considered entering the race to succeed her.

 She examined the makeup of the current Congress and noted that the great majority of its members were lawyers or businessmen.